Phone : +256 781 451 207

 Western lowland gorilla

 If you check information about mountain gorillas, you will learn that mountain gorillas are the most threatened of the three gorilla sub-species.
 However, it is important to note that although there are currently 1000 individuals, there numbers are increasing each year.
-There are about 200,000 Western Lowland gorillas in the wild while the lowland gorillas are less than 7,000.
-These statistics mount sound good news but their numbers are decreasing at an alarming rate.
+There are over 250,000 Western Lowland gorillas in the wild while the Eastern lowland gorillas are less than 7,000.
+These statistics mount sound good news but their numbers are decreasing at a greater rate than mountain gorillas.

-The greatest threat to mountain gorillas come from man and his activities.
-Humans live close to areas where mountain gorillas call home and because of population explosions, they are forced to clear forests to create more space for settlements leaving mountain gorillas to live in forest islands.
+The greatest threat to gorillas in general come from man and his activities.
+Humans live close to areas where gorillas call home.
+Because of population explosions in human communities, they are forced to clear forests to create more space for settlements leaving gorillas to live in forest islands.
 These forest Group of mountain gorillasislands make it difficult for the gorillas to transfer their genes to other gorilla groups.
-In some countries, mountain gorilla body parts are sought after by traditional witch-doctors for producing charms.
-Mountain gorillas are also hunted for their meat, as trophies and to be sold to animal traffickers.
+In some countries, gorilla body parts are sought after by traditional witch-doctors for producing charms.
+Gorillas are also hunted for their meat, as trophies and to be sold to animal traffickers.
 Some local hunters will kill a silverback gorilla to show strength without considering the impact on an entire gorilla group.
-The same hunters kill mountain gorillas by accident when they get caught in snares designed for other animals.
-Continues wars and civil unrest in the Democratic Republic of Congo has made gorilla conservation work very challenging – no wonder DR Congo has the smallest number of mountain gorillas despite having the oldest national park in Africa.
+The same hunters kill gorillas by accident when they get caught in snares designed for other animals.
+Continues wars and civil unrest in the Democratic Republic of Congo has made gorilla conservation work very challenging.

 The discovery of oil in the Virunga National Park is now being seen as a future threat to the existence of mountain gorillas in Congo.
 Oil wells would not only destroy forests but bring humans close to the gorillas exposing them to diseases like pneumonia, Ebola and flu.
 Gorilla are less immune to human diseases.
-It is for this reason that those who are sick aren’t allowed to take part in gorilla trekking.
+It is for this reason that those who are sick aren’t allowed to see them in the wild.

 3 – Mountain gorillas are highly intelligent and similar to humans

-Even though they walk on four legs and have fur, mountain gorillas are our relative.
-They share 98% of our DNA and can use several tools in different ways including flushing out termites.
+Even though they walk on four legs and have fur, mountain gorillas are our close relative.
+They share 98% of our DNA and a high level of intelligence.
+They can use several tools in different ways including to flush out termites.
 Like humans, mountain gorillas have a unique identifier.
 Each mountain gorilla has a unique pattern on its nose.
 Mountain gorillas live in a family group with a male, other males, females, juveniles and infants just like it is with humans.
-Observing the interacting between members in a gorilla group will remind you of our own selves.
+Observing the interaction between members in a gorilla group will remind you of our own selves or your own family.
+There is an interesting article about the difference between gorillas and chimpanzees.

 4 – A gorilla group is led by a dominant silverback who will defend the group to the death

 Mountain gorilla groupAs already noted, mountain gorillas live in social groups which can range from between two to forty individuals.
-Most of the female and males born in the group eventually leave to form their own group or join others (females).
+Most of the females born in the group eventually leave to form their own group or join others.
+Many males also leave the group to leave with other lone males before taking over another group if a chance arises.
+We will discuss more about gorillas leaving the group shortly.
 Mountain gorillas are led by a dominant silverback who dictates all group activities.
 He decides on when and where to go next.
 A silverback is ten times stronger than an adult human.
 They will spend their morning and evenings feeding.
 Midday is for resting, taking a nap, playing and grooming.
 Once it gets late, they start to make their night nests using twigs and leaves.
 The silverback will protect the group to the death if attacked by humans, leopards or other silverbacks.
-However, this extreme measure is only a last resort after trying to intimidate or frighten away the intruder.
+However, this extreme measure is only a last resort.
+He will first try to intimidate or frighten away the intruder.

 5 – There can be more than one silverback in a mountain gorilla group